 Point being: don’t get super hung up on it.
 Both will work.
 Whether you want to run a pump or semi-auto, prove your gun reliable, and learn to run it like crazy.
 Let’s talk about a few features you may want to consider on your shotgun.
 These are listed roughly in the way I would prioritize them in most instances.
 Unfortunately, I’m also going to talk about some things I’ve tried that didn’t work.

 The traditional shotgun “sight” is the bead.
-A lot of good work has been done with a bead sight, and if that’s all you’ve got, you can probably do some good work with it, too.
-On the other hand, just because something worked for a long time doesn’t mean it’s just as good as newer options (a lot of people have successfully defended themselves, for instance, with bows and arrows, but there are massively better options today).
+A lot of good work has been done with a bead sight.
+If that’s all you’ve got, you can probably do some good work with it, too.
+On the other hand, just because something worked for a long time doesn’t mean it’s just as good as newer options.
+A lot of people have successfully defended themselves, for instance, with bows and arrows, but there are massively better options today.
 There are definitely better options for shotgun sights than the traditional bead front.
 For me – good sights are non-negotiable.

 I am a big fan of the ghost ring setup.
 The ghost ring setup has a fairly wide aperture rear partnered up with a fairly course front sight.
 A lot of defense-oriented shotguns these days come with some form of ghost ring, including the aforementioned Beretta 1301 Tactical, shotguns in Benelli’s tactical line, certain models of the Mossberg 590, custom 870s from Nighthawk Custom, Vang Comp Systems, Wilson Combat, and more.
 And for good reason.
 The ghost ring is fast, yet capable of some surprisingly good accuracy.
 The ghost ring is probably the most common upgraded sighting option on a shotgun, but its far from the only one.